01 Aug Don’t Let a Hurricane Destroy Your Health

 The value of 20/20 hindsight

 Until you have become ill from mold and toxic exposures, it is hard to understand how quickly it can happen and how difficult it is to treat.
 If you suspect you may already be suffering from past mold exposure, discuss the treatment options detailed in my book MOLD: The War Within with your doctor.
-Our naturopath altered our diet and prescribed natural treatment options, e.g., raw noni juice like HealingNoni.com after pharmaceutical options made us worse.
+Our naturopath altered our diet and prescribed natural treatment options after pharmaceutical options made us worse.
+There were several different natural treatment components (some foods and some supplements), including raw noni juice which is a food that is considered a health food supplement.
+(For more info on pasteurized and raw noni juice, see HealingNoni.com.)

 What happened to my family and me doesn’t have to happen to you and your family.
 Let the knowledge we learned the hard way benefit you the easy way.